Concentration on submanifolds of positively curved homogeneous spaces: Preliminaries

-I now briefly recall some elementary facts from Riemannian geometry.
-In the course of this paper I will use the overline notation for a quantity defined on the ambient manifold.
-The same quantity intrisically defined on a submanifold will not have the bar.
+We now briefly recall some elementary facts of Riemannian geometry, mainly to fix the notation.
+In the paper we will use the overline notation for a quantity defined on the ambient manifold, while the same quantity intrinsically defined on a submanifold will not have the bar.